meta-llama/llama-models/models/llama4/prompt_format.md

 ##### Model Response Format
 ```
-The first image shows a dog standing on a skateboard, while the second image shows a plate of spaghetti with tomato sauce, parmesan cheese, and parsley.
-The two images are unrelated, with the first image featuring a dog and the second image featuring a food dish, and they do not share any common elements or themes.<|eot|>
+The first image features a dog standing on a skateboard, while the second image showcases a plate of spaghetti with tomato sauce and cheese.
+The two images appear to be unrelated, with one depicting a playful scene of a dog on a skateboard and the other presenting a classic Italian dish.<|eom|>
 ```